drittich/DnsTube/README.md

 ## What is this?

-Most of us have home computers with dynamically assigned IP addresses provided by our ISPs.
-If you want to serve up a web site, be able to access files remotely, or use RDP it becomes challenging to locate your machine when the IP address is constantly changing.
-This is the problem DNS was designed to solve, so by getting a domain name and updating the DNS entries for it as your dynamic IP address changes, you can always access your computer by its domain name, and forget about IP addresses.

-This is where DnsTube comes in: Cloudflare provides free DNS hosting for your domain, and also provides an API for updating DNS entries.
-By running DnsTube on your computer, it will periodically check the public-facing IP address and update the Cloudflare DNS entries as needed.
+DnsTube is a Windows service that helps you access your computer remotely even if its IP address changes.
+It does this by using Cloudflare’s free DNS hosting and API to update the DNS entries for your domain name.
+This way, you can always access your computer using its domain name instead of having to remember its IP address.

 ## Features